CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/3-preparing-training-data/README.md

 <br/>

-Here, you can parse the atomic structures, potential energy, and atomic forces using the ASE calculator and numpy-based scripts.
-You will find a Python script named `get_raw.py` that facilitates this process.
+You can parse the atomic structures, potential energy, and atomic forces from QE outputs using the ASE calculator and numpy-based python script named `get_raw.py`.

 ```python
 import numpy as np